canonical/ubuntu-security-documentation/docs/security-features/cryptography/password-hashing.rst

    * - Questing (25.10)
      - yescrypt

-Ubuntu 14.04 LTS through Ubuntu 20.04 LTS uses the ``SHA-512`` key derivation which produces a fixed length 512 bit output.
+Ubuntu 14.04 LTS through Ubuntu 20.04 LTS uses the ``SHA-512`` hash function which produces a fixed length 512 bit output.
 Although it is considered efficient to compute, its usage has declined due to brute-forcing being more feasible when compared to stronger algorithms.

 Ubuntu 22.04 LTS and later use ``yescrypt`` which is based on ``scrypt``, a computationally expensive key derivation.
 This makes it less practical for adversaries to perform brute-force attacks when attempting to find a hash collision.